open-compass/opencompass/docs/en/index.rst

 Welcome to OpenCompass' documentation!
 ==========================================

-Hands-on Roadmap of OpenCompass
+Getting started with OpenCompass
 -------------------------------

-To help users quickly utilize OpenCompass, we recommend following the hands-on roadmap we have created for the library:
+To help you quickly familiarized with OpenCompass, we recommend you to walk through the following documents in order:

-   - For users who want to use OpenCompass, we recommend reading the GetStarted_ section first to set up the environment.
+- First read the GetStarted_ section set up the environment, and run a mini experiment.

-   - For some basic usage, we suggest users read the UserGuides_.
+- Then learn its basic usage through the UserGuides_.

-   - If you want to adjust the prompts, you can browse the Prompt_.
+- If you want to tune the prompts, refer to the Prompt_.

-   - If you want to customize the algorithm, we have provided the AdvancedGuides_.
+- If you want to customize some modules, like adding a new dataset or model, we have provided the AdvancedGuides_.

-   - We also offer the Tools_.
+- There are more handy tools, such as prompt viewer and lark bot reporter, all presented in Tools_.

-We always welcome *PRs* and *Issues* for the betterment of MMPretrain.
+We always welcome *PRs* and *Issues* for the betterment of OpenCompass.

 .. _GetStarted:
 .. toctree::